DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/docs/report.md

   <img src="https://github.com/DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/blob/main/assets/optimal_cluster_elbow_mwthod.png" alt="elbow method" width="auto" height="300">
 </p>
 <br>
 - The optimal number of clusters is often chosen as the value of k at the elbow point.
-And fromt eh above graph, it is clear that number of optimal clusters i.e k=3
+From the above graph, it is clear that the number of optimal clusters i.e k=3
-- K-mean clustering algorithm is used to create a cluster of customers, and the algorithm clustered the data, labeling them 0, 1, and 2.
+- The k-mean clustering algorithm is used to create a cluster of customers, and the algorithm clustered the data, labeling them 0, 1, and 2.
 A separate data frame for each cluster is created where the data frame Low value' represents cluster 0, Mid value represents cluster 0, and the high value represents cluster 2.
 <p align="center">
   <img src="https://github.com/DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/blob/main/assets//rfm_cluster_for_method_2.png" alt="category-2" width="auto" height="300">
 </p>
 <br>
-- To segment the each cluster further, minimum and maximum threshold for recency, frequency, and monetary based on the data distribution is calculated.
+- To further segment each cluster, the minimum and maximum threshold for recency, frequency, and monetary based on the data distribution is calculated.
 - And then segmented each cluster based on the feature variation within the cluster.

-**Visuatizatioon of Result**
+**Visualization of Result**

 <p align="center">
   <img src="https://github.com/DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/blob/main/assets/tree-map_for_customer_segments_method_2.png" alt="treemap-2" width="auto" height="300">